View frequently asked questions by topic. For suggested questions, please contact federalupdates@illinois.edu.

 Does the university assist Immigration and Customs Enforcement (ICE)?

 The university does not assist federal law enforcement in their enforcement of immigration laws, unless mandated by law, such as when presented with a lawfully issued criminal warrant signed by a judge.
 State law largely prohibits Illinois law enforcement agencies, including the University of Illinois Police Department, from participating in or providing resources to assist federal immigration authorities.
 The university and UIPD strictly adhere to all relevant laws and policies.
-More information is available online.
+Read frequently asked questions related to civil immigration enforcement agents on University of Illinois property and learn more about the university’s procedures.

 I have heard rumors about ICE being on campus.
 Is that true?

-The university has investigated several claims of ICE on campus from email tips, Reddit and other social media comments, and we have found no evidence of any confirmed cases of ICE on the Illinois campus this semester.
+The university has investigated several claims of ICE on campus from email tips, Reddit, and other social media comments, and we have found no evidence of any confirmed cases of ICE on the Illinois campus.

 What can I do to support those who might be affected, even if I don’t know who those individuals might be?